twilio-se-anz/demo-crelay-snow/README.md

 ## Release v4.1

 This release introduces service architecture refactoring that moves all OpenAI service management into ConversationRelayService, providing better encapsulation and cleaner separation of concerns.
 The server.ts file is now focused purely on WebSocket/HTTP handling.
-Additionally, variable naming has been standardized for consistency throughout the codebase.
+Additionally, comprehensive TypeScript interface enforcement has been implemented for all Twilio WebSocket outgoing messages, enhancing type safety and developer experience.
+Variable naming has been standardized for consistency throughout the codebase.
 See the [CHANGELOG.md](./CHANGELOG.md) for detailed release history and migration guide.

 ## Quick Tip
 Configure your Conversation Relay parameters in server/src/services/TwilioService.ts